keller/async-fns/README.md

   - `subscribe {Function}` - function used to subscribe to emitter
   - `emit {Function}` - function used to emit events to all subscribers

 `emitter()` is useful for managing async control when you want to listen to more than one event.
-Promises are great for ensuring only the async function is only resolved once, but sometimes you want to listen to multiple events.
+Promises and functions that return promises are great for most a, but sometimes you want to listen to multiple events.

 ```js
 import emitter from "async-fns/emitter";